sandialabs/Spitfire/docs/source/combustion.rst

     mix2 = sm.mix_streams([(h2, 1.), (air, 2.)], 'mole', 'UV')

-Streams can be mixed in additional ways which are discussed in the following sections.
+Some additional mixing options are discussed in the following sections.

 Homogeneous Reactors
 ++++++++++++++++++++